Skip to main content

 To integrate the classic component of the Check Scanner you can take a look at our Check Scanner Example App or check the following step-by-step integration instructions.

-CheckRecognizer can be used in conjunction with ScanbotCameraXView or separately.
+CheckScanner can be used in conjunction with ScanbotCameraXView or separately.
 Let's have a look at an example with ScanbotCameraXView.

-Add feature depedencies and initialize the SDK
+Add feature dependencies and initialize the SDK

 First of all, you have to add the SDK package and feature dependencies as described here.